Beyond Probability

 The second word of the Basmalah, ALLAH (God), is mentioned in the Quran 2,698 (19 x 142) times.

-The numbers of the verses where the word ALLAH (God) occurs add up to 118,123, or 19 x 6,217.
-To determine this, we start from the beginning of the Quran, and check each verse for the occurrence of the word "God."
-If "God" is mentioned in that verse, whether once or more than once, then we add the number of the verse to our total.
+The numbers of the verses where the word ALLAH (God) occurs add up to 118,123 (19 x 6,217).
+To determine this, we start from the beginning of the Quran, and check each verse for the occurrence of the word "God".
+If "God" is mentioned in that verse, whether once or more than once, we add the number of the verse to our total.

-The third word of the Basmalah, AL-RAHMAN (Most Gracious), is mentioned in the Quran 57 (19 x 3) times.
+The third word of the Basmalah, AL-RAHMAN (Almighty), is mentioned in the Quran 57 (19 x 3) times.

-The fourth and the last word of the Basmalah, AL-RAHEEM (Most Merciful), is mentioned in the Quran 114 (19 x 6) times.
+The fourth and the last word of the Basmalah, AL-RAHEEM (Merciful), is mentioned in the Quran 114 (19 x 6) times.

 Correlation with the Attributes of God

-There are over 400 attributes (names) of God mentioned in the Quran.
-Professor Cesar Majul (1983) looked at the G.V. of these attributes, and discovered that there are only four attributes of God whose G.V. are a multiple of 19.
+Professor Cesar Majul (1983) looked at the G.V. of the attributes of God, and discovered that there are only four attributes of God whose G.V. are a multiple of 19.
 This is summarised in Table 9 below.

 Table 9.